Asalle/ubuntu-core-docs/docs/tutorials/build-renesas-rz-image/index.md

 [9] generate_snap_manifest
 Build successful
 ```
-You can safely ignore the warnings, and the entire process should only take a few minutes (depending on your connectivity), with the creation of  a `pi.img` Ubuntu Core image file being the end result.
+You can safely ignore the warnings, and the entire process should only take a few minutes (depending on your connectivity), with the creation of  a `ubuntu.img` Ubuntu Core image file being the end result.

 TIP:
 The _console-conf_ user-interface that configures the network and system